svanoort/pyresttest/README.md

 ==========

 # What Is It?
-- A REST testing and API microbenchmarking framework
+- A REST testing and API microbenchmarking tool
 - Tests are defined in basic YAML or JSON config files, no code needed
 - Minimal dependencies (pycurl, pyyaml), making it easy to deploy on-server for smoketests/healthchecks
 - Supports [generate/extract/validate](advanced_guide.md) mechanisms to create full test scenarios